The Importance of Early Years Education: Nurturing Little Humans thumbnail

 Physical Development

-Sensory integration also plays a crucial role, as children learn to process and respond to various stimuli in their environment.
+Sensory integration is also important, since children are learning to respond and process stimuli from their environment.
 Additionally, establishing healthy habits around nutrition and physical activity during this period can set the stage for lifelong well-being.

 Play-Based Learning